 This 16-inch chainsaw was built with first-time users and casual lumberjacks in mind.
 It’s meant to be your go-to tool for all sorts of jobs around the yard, such as clearing brush, trimming tree branches, cutting firewood, etc.

 The part you’ll like most about this machine is the Easy-turn Screw Chain Tensioning System.
 This helps you keep your chain properly tightened with fine precision.

-An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Manual Chain Brake to keep you safe during every job.
+An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Wraparound Hand Guar to keep you safe during every job.

 Bottom line: if you want a corded chainsaw that’s really cheap and can do it all, this is a great choice.

 This final review is for people who have heavy duty tree cutting jobs to tackle and want the longest electric chainsaw they can buy.